SimplyMinimal/tailscale-network-topology-mapper/go-rewrite/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

-- Original Python implementation by the Tailscale community
 - vis.js library for network visualization
 - Tailscale team for the excellent API and documentation
 - Go community for excellent tooling and libraries